Tyson Foods workers, activists protest child labor in US meat sector

 Dozens of protesters marched near Tyson's offices in Springdale, Arkansas, with signs saying "Stop child labor" and "Let children be children."
 They chanted "Hey hey, ho ho, exploitation's gotta go," according to a livestream of the event on Facebook.

-Tyson, the biggest U.S. meat company by sales, had no immediate comment on the protest.
+Tyson, the biggest U.S. meat company by sales, said it respects people’s right to protest peacefully and encourages employees to raise concerns with the company.
+It did not comment on child labor allegations.
 The company's code of conduct says suppliers are expected to ensure they do not use child labor.

 Magaly Licolli, an organizer of the rally, said Tyson needs to do more to keep kids out of its supply chain.